 Reassure Your Customers

 Uncertainty is a way of life for everyone right now.
 You’ll make the biggest impact by offering your customers a message of strength and reassurance.
 Let them know that you understand their concerns and take them seriously.
-Take the time to tell them exactly what you’re doing to keep both your customers and your employees safe.
+Take the time to tell them exactly what you’re doing to keep both them and your employees safe.

 You can work this into your social media strategy by regularly posting videos, photos, and updates showing that you’re doing everything you can to prepare your business for safe operations.
 Even if you’re feeling apprehensive, it’s important to present your message in a positive way.